 What Are The Best Espresso Beans For Lattes?

 What is best is very subjective and depends on each individual and their preferences, tastes and likes.
-Many coffee experts insist that Peruvian coffee beans, Ethiopian and Brazilian to be the best.
+Many coffee experts insist that Peruvian coffee beans, Ethiopian and Brazilian beans are the best.

 I’ll definitely add dark roasted 100% Colombian beans to that list.